 This was a reminder that I shouldn’t rush into anything before I was mentally and physically ready.

 Lastly, I would encourage all you mamma’s to take the pressure off.
 You don’t have to be “as good” as you used to be, or as fast, or as dedicated.
-I think my post-partum running may be very different.
-AND THAT IS OK.
-It took me some time to accept it but every time I look at Camryn, I wholeheartedly accept it.
+I think my post-partum running may be very different from pre-baby.

 Other Running Posts you May Enjoy